scottish-government-design-system/designsystem.gov.scot/components/category-header/index.md

 ## Supporting evidence for using this component

-None.

-## Website analytics and the use of this component

 There are no reported performance issues with this component from mygov or gov.scot.

 ## Accessibility Features